nyu-software-engineering/containerized-app-exercise/instructions.md

 1. Delete the feature branch.
 1. Pull the latest changes from the remote `main` branch to your local `main` branch.

+All developers are expected to participate in reviewing and approving teammates' pull requests.

 **Warning**: the longer you let code sit in a feature branch, the more likely your team is to end up in [merge hell](https://en.wikipedia.org/wiki/Merge_hell). .
 Merge feature branches into `main` often to avoid this fate.

 ## Documentation